CREward: A Type-Specific Creativity Reward Model: Applications

 The examples in Figure~\ref{fig:sketch} illustrate such a scenario.
 From a collection of 1,500 images, we select the Top 30 images (Top 2\%) for each creativity type and provide them to an expert who has worked as a professional industrial designer.
 Figure~\ref{fig:sketch} shows the expert’s handbag and vase designs, which were inspired by specific AI-generated references from our automatic selection of inspiring set.
 This demonstrates how our method can accelerate human–AI co-creation by reducing the burden of searching for creative references and offering diverse, type-specific creative samples that enrich the designer’s ideation process.

 \textbf{Guiding Creative Generations.} To make the scores actionable, we fine-tune a pretrained T2I diffusion model to steer generation toward desired creative properties.
 We adopt a one-step extrapolation scheme to alleviate credit-assignment issues in iterative denoising \cite{xu2023imagereward,gandikota2025sliderspace}, and update only LoRA parameters for efficiency.
-We synthesize training data by generating 20 images per prompt $y$ of the form \textit{``a photo of \{obj\}''} for five objects (chair, vase, handbag, car, bowl) with the original model.
-For the synthesized pairs \((\mathbf{x}_t,y,t)\), we optimize a reward-increasing objective coupled with the standard diffusion (noise-prediction) loss.
-Let \(\epsilon\sim\mathcal{N}(0,I)\) be the ground-truth noise, \(\epsilon_\phi(\mathbf{x}_t,y,t)\) the predicted noise, and \(\hat{\mathbf{x}}_{0,t}\) the one-step estimate of the clean sample obtained via DDPM-style inversion.
-For criterion \(c\) with reward model \(f^{(c)}_\theta(\cdot)\), we use
+We synthesize training data by generating 20 images per prompt $p$ of the form \textit{``a photo of \{obj\}''} for five objects (chair, vase, handbag, car, bowl) with the original model.
+For the synthesized pairs \((\mathbf{x}_t,p,t)\) at time $t$, we optimize a reward-increasing objective coupled with the standard diffusion (noise-prediction) loss.
+Let \(\epsilon\sim\mathcal{N}(0,I)\) be the ground-truth noise, \(\epsilon_\phi(\mathbf{x}_t,p,t)\) the predicted noise, and \(\hat{\mathbf{x}}_{0,t}\) the one-step estimate of the clean sample obtained via DDPM-style inversion.
+For type \(c\) with reward model \(f^{(c)}_\theta(\cdot)\), we use the following formulation: